 - Let the syrup cool, then using a blender or a stick blender, blitz until smooth.

 - Brew your tea a large pot.
-Once brewed, strain out loose leaf tea and transfer to jug.
+Once brewed, strain out loose leaf tea and transfer to a jug.
 Refrigerate to cool.

 - To serve, add some of the syrup (tasting for sweetness) to the tea and stir until combined.
 Serve tea over ice and fresh sliced peaches.